ragulpr/wtte-rnn/README.md

 ![WTTE-RNN prediction](it_61786_pmf_151.png)

-A neat sideresult is that the predicted params is a 2-d embedding that can be used to visualize predictions about *how soon* (alpha, left) and *how sure* (beta, right):
+A neat sideresult is that the predicted params is a 2-d embedding that can be used to visualize and group predictions about *how soon* (alpha) and *how sure* (beta).
+Here by stacking timelines of predicted alpha (left) and beta (right):

 ![WTTE-RNN alphabeta.png](alphabeta.png)